frostlinuxdev/frostlinuxdev.github.io/content/posts/pgr.md

 ### We need to get bbe installed on our Linux Desktops System

-### Steam Deck users would need another video/guide but PGR official server does have a good guide and help section using the Universal Method.
+### Steam Deck users would need another video/guide but my discord server does have a good guide and help section using the Universal Method.Will ipload that here soon.

 # Install **bbe** on Ubuntu/Debian Distros